 - Easier travel charging: Can be conveniently charged via its USB port.

 - Sharper images: Has stabilization technology built-in to reduce the impact of hand-shake.

 - Easier fill-in: Has a small integrated flash to brighten shadows of backlit subjects.

 - Easier file upload: Has wifi built in for automatic backup or image transfer to the web.

 - Easier device pairing: Supports NFC for fast wireless image transfer over short distances.

 - More affordable: Was introduced at a lower price, despite coming with a built-in lens.

 - More modern: Reflects 5 years and 5 months of technical progress since the 1DC launch.

-In any case, while the comparison of technical specifications can provide a useful overview of the capabilities of different cameras, it says nothing about, for example, the handling, responsiveness, and overall imaging quality of the 1DC and the RX10 IV in practical situations.
+In any case, while the comparison of technical specifications can provide a useful overview of the capabilities of different cameras, it says little about, for example, the shooting experience and imaging performance of the 1DC and the RX10 IV in practical situations.
 At times, user reviews, such as those published at amazon, address these issues in a useful manner, but such feedback is on many occasions incomplete, inconsistent, and unreliable.

 Expert reviews: Canon 1D C vs Sony RX10 IV